 Your guide tells you more about the journey ahead before we set off.
 Leaving Nairobi we head north via the shoulder of Africa's second largest mountain, Mount Kenya, making our way to the Samburu Game Reserve.
 Arriving at our first lodge we have lunch and embark on our first wildlife adventure - an exciting afternoon game drive in Samburu.

-Day two is set aside for game viewing in Samburu Reserve, exploring its open grasslands and diverse landscapes in search of the variety of wildlife found here.
+Day two is set aside for game viewing in Samburu National Park, exploring its open grasslands and diverse landscapes in search of the variety of wildlife found here.

 Samburu hosts beautiful forests, springs and rivers, offering stunning scenery.
 The game park is part of a lava plain that includes varied habitats, from thorn scrub, red dirt and dried river beds, to broken volcanic rock, steep hills and rocky outcrops.
 This region of Kenya is home to the uncommon Grevy's zebra with huge fury ears, gerenuk antelope standing on hind legs to feed, Somali ostriches with distinct blue legs and the shy Oryx.
 Elephant and crocodile are guaranteed sightings and lion, hippo and giraffe are also found in the reserve.
 The bird watching is excellent, with over 365 species, including numerous varieties of weaverbirds and the martial eagle.
 Leopard sightings are also a special feature here.
 The Samburu area is also home to interesting people with a rich heritage, making for a colourful cultural experience.

-After a rewarding day of game viewing in the vast Samburu Reserve, we return to our camp along the river for dinner and a relaxing evening out under the stars.
+After a rewarding day of game viewing in the vast Samburu Reserve, we return to our lodge for dinner and a relaxing evening under the stars.

 After breakfast we break up camp and hit the road again, game viewing on our way out of Samburu Park.
 We travel south through Kenya to Lake Nakuru National Park, stopping for lunch en route.
 Arriving at Lake Nakuru Park we take a scenic afternoon game drive in this compact wildlife area.